-SR.III Freeze and confiscate terrorist assets PC • The systems in place do not adequately cover immediate effective communication for actions taken under the freezing mechanisms referred to in criteria III.1 - III.3 to the financial sector upon taking such action.
-The jurisdiction needs to establish concrete systems to provide immediate effective communication for actions taken under the freezing mechanisms referred to in criteria III.1 -III.3 to the financial sector immediately upon taking such action.
-Written procedures will be introduced for communicating to the financial sector actions to be taken to freeze terrorist funds or other assets.
+SR.III Freeze and confiscate terrorist assets • The systems in place do not adequately cover immediate effective communication for actions taken under the freezing mechanisms referred to in criteria III.1 - III.3 to the financial sector upon taking such action. concrete systems to provide immediate effective communication for actions taken under the freezing mechanisms referred to in criteria III.1 -III.3 to the financial sector Written procedures will be introduced for communicating to the financial sector actions to be taken to freeze terrorist funds or other assets.
 The jurisdiction has addressed the issue with the U.K authorities but to date there has been no feedback.
 The jurisdiction will follow-up with the U.K. Government concerning implementation of the recommended action We now receive from the U.K. automatic notification of sanctions which we now send out to service providers and DNFBPs.
 The jurisdiction now has in place a procedure guide for implementing sanctions to provide immediate effective communication for actions taken under the freezing mechanisms to the financial sector immediately.
 See appendix 6(1) The Foreign and Commonwealth Office also issued guidance on implementation of sanctions in the Overseas Territories.
 See appendix 6(2) Automatic notifications of sanctions received from the U.K are out to service providers and DNFBPs.
-See appendix 6(3) --- ------ --- --- --
+See appendix 6(3)

+• There is no specific provision

+for effective and publicly known

+procedures for considering de-

+listing requests and unfreezing

+of funds or other assets of de-

+listed persons or entities in a

+timely manner consistent with

+international procedures.

+ı

-There is no specific provision for effective and publicly known procedures for considering delisting requests and unfreezing of funds or other assets of delisted persons or entities in a timely manner consistent with international procedures.
-Montserrat may need to consider recommending to the UK that the 2001 Anti-Terrorism Order amended to specifically address the issue of 'freezing without delay" the funds of identified terrorists.
-A recommendation from GOM will be sent to FCO to action this.
+- Montserrat may need to consider recommending to the UK that the 2001 Anti-Terrorism Order amended to specifically address the issue of 'freezing without delay" the funds of identified terrorists. - GOM has requested feedback from UK in respect of this recommended action.

 GOM has requested feedback from UK in respect of this recommended action.

+The jurisdiction will follow-up with the

+implementation of the recommended

+U.K. Government concerning

+action.

+A recommendation from GOM will

+be sent to FCO to action this.

-GOM has requested feedback from UK in respect of this recommended action.
-The jurisdiction will follow-up with the U.K. Government concerning The jurisdiction needs to consider making specific provisions for effective and publicly known procedures for considering de-listing requests and unfreezing of funds or other assets of de-listed persons or entities in a timely manner consistent with international procedures.
-The procedures for considering delisting requests is not carried out in the territory, but in the UK.
+- The jurisdiction needs to consider making specific provisions for effective and publicly known procedures for considering de-listing requests and unfreezing of funds or other assets of de-listed persons or entities in a timely manner consistent with international procedures. - The procedures for considering delisting requests is not carried out in the territory, but in the UK.
 The authorities are only responsible for ensuring that Orders emanating from the U.K. are implemented and financial institutions advised in a timely manner consistent with international procedures.

 The authorities will liaise with the U.K. Government who makes Orders in Council concerning the introduction of this recommended action.

-The jurisdiction will follow-up with the U.K. Government concerning implementation of the recommended action. • Immediate freezing of terrorist funds is not explicitly provided for.
-There needs to be adequate provision for extraordinary expenses once funds have been seized or frozen.
+The jurisdiction will follow-up with the U.K. Government concerning implementation of the recommended action.
+The Financial Services Commission now receives from H.M.
+Treasury in the United Kingdom's Financial Sanction Notices when they are published.
+H.M.
+Treasury has added the FSC to its distribution list and on receipt the Financial Sanction Notices of designated persons listed and/or delisted the FSC publish the notices on its website and also circulate copies of the lists to financial institutions and DNFBPs.: website: fscmontserrat.org. • Immediate freezing of terrorist funds is not explicitly provided for. • There needs to be adequate provision for extraordinary expenses once funds have been seized or frozen.
 The authorities are aware of contingent liability that exists.